yenhsunlin/BH_in_NS/readme.md

 ## Introduction
-This repository contains a python package `nsbh` for determining an old nearby neutron star could be destroyed by the dark-matter-forming black hole inside it or not.
+This repository contains a python package `nsbh` for determining whether an old nearby neutron star could be destroyed by the dark-matter-forming black hole inside it or not.
 See jupyter notebook `tutorial.ipynb` for quick usage.
-The method is based on J. Bramante *et al.*, Phys.
-Rev. D **89**, 015010 (2014) [arXiv:1310.3509 [hep-ph]]
+The method is based on J. Bramante *et al.*, *Phys.
+Rev. D* **89**, 015010 (2014) [arXiv:1310.3509 [hep-ph]]

 ## Quick guide
 ### Prerequistes